Health Resources & Services Administration (HRSA) designated medically underserved area

-One year of general biology, chemistry, organic chemistry and physics with a minimum of two laboratory credit hours
+One year of general biology, general/inorganic chemistry, organic chemistry, and physics with a minimum of two laboratory credit hours in each content area

-The pre-application form is available to all interested applicants and must be completed prior to an official application to determine one’s eligibility.
+The pre-application form is available to all interested applicants and must be completed before an official application to determine one’s eligibility.
 Applications are by invitation only.
-Pre-applications are available from September 1–March 31.
-The deadline has been extended to April 15, 2020 due to COVID-19.
+Pre-applications are available from September 1–March 31 annually.

 Medical College Admission Test Preparation

-All admitted students are required to complete an intensive summer Medical College Admission Test Preparation course offered at IU School of Medicine before starting the Master of Science in Medical Science curriculum in the fall.
+All admitted students must complete an intensive summer Medical College Admission Test Preparation course offered at IU School of Medicine before starting the Master of Science in Medical Science curriculum in the fall.